jabamaus/jaba/README.md

 - test different default values and different validation for different platforms
 - jaba.input.json should include flags
 - Think more about project 'skus'.
 Also, platforms support specific hosts.
 Where is that info stored?
+- change Property system to not use member variables.
+- test :required flag compatibility